 One of the greatest things about French Bulldogs is the variety of color combinations these dogs display.
 From lilac to black and tan, these pups are revered for their unique markings and exotic colors.
 Here’s what to expect with each color.
 Here’s a quick guide on recognizing color combos in Frenchies.

 When both mother and father pass along the dominant brindle gene, and their color is blue, the result is a gorgeous blue brindle.
-This gene causes the pup’s black hairs to appear bluish gray, with pigments of blue on the nose and pads.
+This gene causes the pup’s black hair to appear bluish-gray, with pigments of blue on the nose and pads.
 Young blue brindles have blue eyes, which usually change to light brown or amber color after a few months.